 One of the benefits of working with a staffing leader is that every Weatherby consultant is dedicated to a single specialty.
 Recruiters from smaller agencies often support multiple specialties, which makes it harder for them to become experts in that area.

 Putting people first is more than just a saying at Weatherby Healthcare.
-We strive to live it in everything we do, which is why Modern Healthcare has named Weatherby as one of the best places to work.
-Weatherby’s training program also teaches our consultants to focus more on the people than just matching providers to open jobs.
+We strive to live it in everything we do.
+Weatherby’s training program also teaches our consultants to focus more on the people and not just matching providers to open jobs.

 This focus elevates the relationship between a recruiter and provider to a higher level.
-Debra Forte, Weatherby’s director of learning and development, says, “Our goal is for providers to have the confidence to think, for example, ‘My consultant might know if California is a good place for me because he knows what I’m looking for, he knows my hobbies, the balance that I want.
+Debra Forte, a senior director at Weatherby, says, “Our goal is for providers to have the confidence to think, for example, ‘My consultant might know if California is a good place for me because he knows what I’m looking for; he knows my hobbies, the balance that I want.
 They really can become trusted advisors to their providers.”

 Becoming an expert in staffing a specialty doesn’t happen overnight, so Weatherby focuses on continuous training and improvement.
 Formal classroom training at Weatherby is extensive, consisting of several months of daily classroom instruction, followed by supplemental training through the first year of employment.

 “We want our new consultants to feel 100% comfortable and have the knowledge, skills, abilities, and tools to be successful when they step into their new role,” Forte says.